AyushiSaxena03/Farm-to-Future/README.md

 # Farm-to-Future
-This website is helpful for farmers in organic farming with exceptional features
+This website is helpful for farmers in organic farming with exceptional features.